 On becoming a National Board member on behalf of Region 2, Kevin has been duly elected as the deputy national treasurer from 1 July 2022 to support the national treasurer and PFEW finance team, as well as working closely with all the other internal and external financial stakeholders involved with PFEW.

 His priorities in his new role are to understand he is one of the next guardians of the national PFEW funds, ensuring PFEW has good financial governance, greater transparency and trust with its members and that PFEW funds are bringing the best possible value they can, as well as professionally building a healthy and stable financial future in order to allow PFEW to be able to continue to represent its members and police officers for many decades to come.

 Craig has been a constable with Lincolnshire Police since August 2000.
 Before joining, Craig worked in the hospitality and financial sectors.
 He joined the police to try to make a difference in society.

-Craig became a National Board member in 2016, and sits on the Professional Development and Operational Policing subcommittees.
-He was elected as Head of Civil Claims in 2018.
+Craig became a National Board member in 2016, and sits on the professional development and operational policing business areas.
+He was elected as head of civil claims in 2018.

 Head of Criminal Claims

 Kersten’s progression through the Metropolitan Police Federation (MPF) has seen her hold several positions including full time Federation lead at CO18 which is the force’s Aviation Security Operational Unit.